BardsBallad/website/README.md

-# BardsBalladMobile
+# Website
-Mobile app for Bards Ballad built in React-Native
+This is the code for BardsBallads website.